shengjin/nii-c-MAN/docs/source/install.rst

    $ make

-With compilation complete, we can now run the executable, which will be sampling a linear regression model:
+With compilation complete, we can now run the executable, which will be sampling a linear regression model as an example:

 .. code-block:: console